US579/COMP9337-19T1/Project1/README.md

 -c : channel 11 (this is optional)

-## 4. deauth target by using aireplay-ng
+## 4. Deauth target by using aireplay-ng
 ```
 aireplay-ng -0 0 -a C4:71:54:23:2A:AE -c EC:D0:9F:87:DD:6F  wlan0mon
 ```